archlinux/aur/README.md

 1. `sudo dom4 config mygame.properties` loads your config into the server and sets the current game name.
 1. `sudo systemctl start dom4-server` starts the server in pretender upload mode.
 1. If `uploadmaxp` or `uploadtime` are set in your configuration, you're done: the game will start automatically when the appropriate limit is reached.
-If not, wait for everyone to upload their pretenders and then bring the server down with `sudo systemctl stop dom4-server`.
-1. `sudo dom4 ready` sets the server up to host the last configured game, or you can pass in the name of another properties file (without the extension) after all pretenders have been uploaded.
+1. Once everyone has uploaded their pretenders, `sudo dom4 ready` sets the game start flag.
+You can `sudo dom4 ready mygame` to specify a game to host regardless of what was last configured.
-1. Restart the server using `sudo systemctl start dom4-server` again to begin the game.
+1. Restart the server using `sudo systemctl restart dom4-server` to begin the game.

 You may also want to `sudo systemctl enable dom4-server` in order to start the server automatically after reboots.

 Note that only one game may be served at a time.
-If you run `dom4 config` with a config file when a game has already been set up, it will ask if you want to overwrite the existing game.
+If you run `dom4 config` with a config file when a game has already been set up, it will ask if you want to host the new game instead.
+The previous config file will be preserved, unless the new one has the same name.

 ### Deleting Games